Golf Club Epoxy

 Benefits of Permabond 2-part toughened epoxies include:

 - Excellent environmental resistance

 - Easy mixing from cartridge via static mixing nozzle

 - Cures at room temperature (cure time can be reduced by heating)

-- Available in bulk for high speed production lines manufacturing golf clubs
+- Available in bulk for high-speed production lines manufacturing golf clubs

-- Able to bond a multitude of materials – great for bonding dissimilar materials as the adhesive can help absorb differential expansion and contraction stresses
+- Able to bond a multitude of materials – great for bonding dissimilar materials as the adhesive can help absorb the differential expansion and contraction stresses

-- Toughened, good impact resistance, high peel and shear strength
+- Toughened, good impact resistance, high peel, and shear strength

 - Available in a range of viscosities and cure speeds